 About the Center

 UCSD Health Services Research Center provides a comprehensive variety of research services to academia, health services organizations, corporations, and individuals worldwide.
-We are a non-profit research organization within the UC San Diego School of Medicine, Department of Family and Preventive Medicine.
+We are a non-profit research organization within the UC San Diego School of Medicine, Department of Family Medicine and Public Health.

 Our mission is to support research focused on understanding how clinical and treatment services affect health outcomes.
 The center brings together experts in the fields of health outcomes, program evaluation, quality of life measurement, and medical research informatics, providing the infrastructure for clinical and academic research and program and performance evaluation studies.